arizig/arizig/README.md

 # profil
-# 👾 arizig — 👨‍💻 Développeur logiciel passionné par la création de solutions techniques simples et
+# 👾 arizig — 👨‍💻 I love turning ideas into working applications that make a real difference , Always learning, I believe that every line of code holds a new opportunity for creativity.

 > _"Code is like humor.
 When you have to explain it, it’s bad.""_